barashe/bacpacs/README.md

 4. The binary feature vectors of the organisms in the training set (and their known pathogenicity labels), can then be used to train a linear SVM model (using l1 norm as penalty).
-Other models can be used as well.
+Other models can be trained as well.

 Installation and dependencies
 -----------------------------

-Bacpacs can be installed via one of the following two alternatives:
+Bacpacs can be installed via one of the following three alternatives:
 1. Run in a linux terminal: `$ pip install bacpacs` (recommended)
 2. Clone or download bacpacs Github [repository](https://github.com/barashe/bacpacs.git) and run `pip install -e path/to/bacpacs`
 3. Clone or download bacpacs Github [repository](https://github.com/barashe/bacpacs.git) and use the command line interface described below.